Compassionate Funeral Professionals in the

-John William Moles, 4th Generation Owner/Manager Moles Farewell Tributes, Bellingham
+John William Moles, 4th Generation Owner, Funeral Director, Moles Ferndale

 As fourth-generation steward of the Moles family business, John continues to find meaning in facilitating a team of associates providing innovative healing for those experiencing a loss.
 John’s background includes serving the community through numerous nonprofits and service organizations, and his schooling includes the University of Washington, Seattle Pacific, and the MBA program at Western Washington.

 John has served in all positions in funeral and cemetery operations and has maintained a special focus serving the people of the Nooksack and Lummi Nations.
 John and his wife of over 20 lovely years, Anathea, are raising a family of nine children on a farm on Lummi Island.

 Jody began working for Moles Farewell Tributes in 2000 and has been a resident of Whatcom County since she was six.

 She and her husband, Steve, have two grown children and 4 grandchildren, who she loves spending time with.
 When she's not serving families at Moles, she enjoys beading every chance she can get and selling her pieces at local craft shows.
 Jody is honored to be serving families in her community by guiding them through the process of funeral planning and aftercare.

 Tina Metz, Family Service Advisor, Moles Ferndale

 Tina Metz joined Moles as a Family Service Advisor during the Festival of Flags 2017.
 Previously, she worked at the Christian Healthcare Center in Lynden as a Certified Nursing Assistant.
 After experiencing great personal loss, she has a heart for helping others going through grief.
 She sees the value and healing that can come through celebrating and memorializing each loved one’s life.
 As a Family Service Advisor, she is passionate about the value and importance of advance planning.